hytechclub/web-101/Week06/StyleFromImageChallenge.md

 ![](https://i.imgur.com/He1y4cV.png)

 ### HTML
-Start by creating the HTML file, and filling in the HTML content.
+Start by filling in the HTML content.
 You will need to use headers, paragraphs, lists, and hyperlinks!

 ### CSS
 Once the basic structure is filled out, create a CSS file and link it in the HTML.
 Then, start adding the styles to the page.